mohammad.islam@utrgv.edu

 CV | Google Scholar | LinkedIn

 Mohammad Refatul Islam is an Assistant Professor at the Department of Mechanical Engineering, University of Texas Rio Grande Valley (UTRGV).
 Dr. Islam is also affiliated with the Material Science and Engineering, and Biomedical Engineering programs at UTRGV.
-His research interests broadly focuse on the fascinating interplay between microstructure and mechanics in biological and biomimetic materials.
-The overarching vision is to identify microstructural cues of soft tissue diseases and develop bioinspired materials for mechanical and biomedical engineering applications.
-Prior to joining UTRGV, Professor Islam was an NIH T32 Fellow at the University of Pittsburgh Medical Center.
+His research interests broadly focuse on the fascinating interplay between structure and mechanics in biological and biomimetic materials.
+The overarching vision is to develop next-generation bio-manufactured materials for multifunctional applications and tissue-mimetic biomaterials for biomedical applications.

 Fall 2024-present